NethServer/nethserver-cockpit/docs/docs/api/nethserver-nut/settings.md

 ### Input

-Provide the complete configuration for `nut-server` and `nut-monitor` services.
+The complete configuration for `nut-server` and `nut-monitor` services.

 Example:
 ```json